Luis-Licea/luisliceatorres.com/content/posts/2025-12-12-west-coast-swing-pattern-breakdown/index.md

    - 0.25 beat
    - 0.125 beat
 6. The type of motion in the direction of movement:
+   - linear
-   - ease-in
+   - legato
-   - bounce
+   - staccato
-   - impact
+   - impact-rebound

+The following animations are not perfect, but they should be conceptually helpful.

 {{% include "./animation-functions.html" %}}